mschmit88/SObjM/README.md

 #### val()

-Using this method, you can create a matcher who matches on a sObject.
+Using this method, you can create a matcher that evaluates a sObject.

 Example: